lanofdoom/server-images/README.md

 This repository contains the definitions for the Docker containers of the various game servers used by the LAN of DOOM.

-Documentation for each server as well as how to fetch it can be found in each game server folder's respective README.md.
+Documentation for each server as well as how to fetch it can be found in the README.md of each server's folder.

-On our own servers, we typically run [Watchtower](https://hub.docker.com/r/containrrr/watchtower) and rely on that to automatically pull down the latest versions of these images.
-We configure our servers to poll every 5 minutes and update as soon as an update is available and we Watchtower with the following Docker command.
+On our own servers, we typically run [Watchtower](https://hub.docker.com/r/containrrr/watchtower) and rely on it to automatically pull down the latest versions of these images.
+We configure our servers to poll every 5 minutes for new images.

+We run Watchtower with the following Docker command.

 ```
 docker run -d \